 The Art program is an essential component of the school curriculum.
 Students are encouraged to utilize their skills and talents by participating in contests made available to the school.
 Standards of conduct and attendance are the same as those of other subject areas.
 Students who come to Art unprepared or without the proper excuse three times will receive an unsatisfactory grade in Art.

 Each school year the students, along with their parents, must sign an Acceptable Use Policy before having access to the Internet.
-The Acceptable Use Policy, along with a “Guidelines for Acceptable Use for Telecommunications” booklet will be sent home in September.
-As explained in the booklet, misuse of the Internet will subject the student to disciplinary action at the appropriate level in keeping with existing procedures and practices regarding inappropriate language or behavior.
-Access to the Internet, and use of technology equipment will be revoked if the teacher deems it necessary.
+Misuse of the Internet will subject the student to disciplinary action at the appropriate level.

 Library is an important part of the curriculum at Immaculate Conception School.
 Students attend Library class weekly with the goals of fostering an enjoyment of reading, teaching skills that support and reinforce the school-wide curriculum, and enabling the students to navigate successfully in a Library.
 The standards of conduct and attendance are the same as in other subject areas.
 Supplemental materials are used to assist students in learning various library skills.
 In grades three through eight, there are some homework and small project requirements.
 Diocesan grading standards are adhered to in Library class at Immaculate Conception School.